 Playing games at work may not seem that productive, but FreshBiz is a game-based simulation designed specifically for businesses as a tool to increase collaboration, creativity and proactivity.

-“We liked this particular simulation and format because it’s focused on entrepreneurial thinking skills with the premise that you don’t have to be an ‘entrepreneur’ per se to have this mindset, but can utilize it regardless of your role,” says Jean Cantey Segal, Senior Vice President of Organizational Effectiveness Consulting for FCC Services.
+“We liked this particular simulation and format because it’s focused on entrepreneurial thinking skills with the premise that you don’t have to be an ‘entrepreneur’ per se to have this mindset, but can utilize it regardless of your role,” says Jean Cantey Segal, Chief Learning Officer of Learning and Consulting Services for FCC Services.
 “It addresses things like communication, problem solving, collaboration, innovation and critical thinking, skills are that becoming increasingly vital to business success.”

 The goal of the game is to successfully retire to an island.
 Each player on a team has their own business and needs to amass land and rent income by buying spots on the board, similar to Monopoly.
 Whether one person or an entire team makes it there depends on the strategies employed.
-Lisa Parrinello, FCC Services RMIS Senior Account Executive, says her team made the decision that either their entire team would retire or none of them would.
+Lisa Parrinello, FCC Services Director of Risk Management & Insurance Programs, says her team made the decision that either their entire team would retire or none of them would.
 They combined their resources and bought assets together, so they all benefited each time a player landed on an owned space.
 Their team won the game when FCC Services played it in January.

 “The biggest takeaway from the game was recognizing that collaboration is the key to success, and we need to figure out how to work together so we all win,” says Lisa.
 “Another valuable aspect of the game was learning more about my colleagues’ different perspectives, how they think and the different strategies they use, which I think will help us work even better together in our jobs moving forward.”